cms-opendata-workshop/2024-06-25-finland-qcd/index.md

 venue: "Midsummer QCD school hands-on session"        # brief name of the institution that hosts the workshop without address (e.g., "Euphoric State University")
 address: "Saariselkä"      # full street address of workshop (e.g., "Room A, 123 Forth Street, Blimingen, Euphoria"), videoconferencing URL, or 'online'
 country: "Finland"      # lowercase two-letter ISO country code such as "fr" (see https://en.wikipedia.org/wiki/ISO_3166-1#Current_codes) for the institution that hosts the workshop
-language: "Englis"     # lowercase two-letter ISO language code such as "fr" (see https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) for the workshop
+language: "English"     # lowercase two-letter ISO language code such as "fr" (see https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) for the workshop
-latitude: "68"        # decimal latitude of workshop venue (use https://www.latlong.net/)
+latitude:        # decimal latitude of workshop venue (use https://www.latlong.net/)
-longitude: "27"       # decimal longitude of the workshop venue (use https://www.latlong.net)
+longitude:       # decimal longitude of the workshop venue (use https://www.latlong.net)
 humandate: "Jun 24 - Jul 6, 2024"    # human-readable dates for the workshop (e.g., "Feb 17-18, 2020")
 humantime: "9:00 am - 6:00 pm CEST"    # human-readable times for the workshop e.g., "9:00 am - 4:30 pm CEST (7:00 am - 2:30 pm UTC)"
 startdate: 2024-06-25      # machine-readable start date for the workshop in YYYY-MM-DD format like 2015-01-01
 enddate: 2024-07-06        # machine-readable end date for the workshop in YYYY-MM-DD format like 2015-01-02
-instructor: ["Kati Lassila-Perini", "Thea Aarrestad", "Ilkka Helenius", "Alan Price", "Santeri Laurila", "Hennning Kirschenmann"] # boxed, comma-separated list of instructors' names as strings, like ["Kay McNulty", "Betty Jennings", "Betty Snyder"]
+instructor: ["Kati Lassila-Perini", "Thea Aarrestad", "Ilkka Helenius", "Alan Price"] # boxed, comma-separated list of instructors' names as strings, like ["Kay McNulty", "Betty Jennings", "Betty Snyder"]
-helper: ["helper one", "helper two"]     # boxed, comma-separated list of helpers' names, like ["Marlyn Wescoff", "Fran Bilas", "Ruth Lichterman"]
+helper: ["Santeri Laurila", "Henning Kirschenmann"]     # boxed, comma-separated list of helpers' names, like ["Marlyn Wescoff", "Fran Bilas", "Ruth Lichterman"]
 email: ["kati.lassila-perini@cern.ch"]    # boxed, comma-separated list of contact email addresses for the host, lead instructor, or whoever else is handling questions, like ["marlyn.wescoff@example.org", "fran.bilas@example.org", "ruth.lichterman@example.org"]
 collaborative_notes:  # optional: URL for the workshop collaborative notes, e.g. an Etherpad or Google Docs document (e.g., https://pad.carpentries.org/2015-01-01-euphoria)
 eventbrite:           # optional: alphanumeric key for Eventbrite registration, e.g., "1234567890AB" (if Eventbrite is being used)
 ---

 {% comment %}  See instructions in the comments below for how to edit specific sections of this workshop template. {% endcomment %}

 {% comment %}
 HEADER